hellbox/srob-migration/content/reviews/living-up-to-the-best.md

-name = "Living up to the best" title = "Living up to the best" dek = "Jonathan Lethem's Best American Comics 2015 might not be the best comics anthology out there, but it is certainly the best comics anthology edited by Jonathan Lethem this year." facebookauto = "This Sunday, the brilliant Jonathan Lethem reads at Fantagraphics Bookstore & Gallery in support of his new anthology, The Best American Comics 2015.
+name = "Living up to the best" title = "Living up to the best" dek = "Jonathan Lethem's Best American Comics 2015 might not be the best comics anthology out there, but it is certainly the best comics anthology edited by Jonathan Lethem this year." type = "Review"facebookauto = "This Sunday, the brilliant Jonathan Lethem reads at Fantagraphics Bookstore & Gallery in support of his new anthology, The Best American Comics 2015.
 How's the book?
 Depends how you define \"best.\"" twitterauto = "Our review of Jonathan Lethem's Best American Comics 2015 keeps bumping against the word \"best.\"" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-best-american-comics-2015.md"]